Rehabilitation plans and other environmental aspects of work plans

 - the desirability or otherwise of returning agricultural land to a state that is as close as reasonably possible to its state before the mining licence was granted.

-The MRD Act requires that the rehabilitation plan be prepared by the licensee after consultation with the owner of the land, if the land is private, or the land manager (part of the Department of Environment, Land, Water & Planning), if the land is Crown land.
+The MRSD Act requires that the rehabilitation plan be prepared by the licensee after consultation with the owner of the land, if the land is private, or the land manager (part of the Department of Environment, Land, Water & Planning), if the land is Crown land.

-MPD will require some verification, preferably written that the necessary consultation has taken place.
+The regulator will require some verification, preferably written that the necessary consultation has taken place.